 "The most valuable feature varies from client to client but having absolute clarity of what happened and the autonomous actions of SentinelOne are what most people find the most assuring." relates Rae J., Director IR and MDR at a tech services company.

-ESET Endpoint Security is ranked 16th in Endpoint Protection for Business (EPP) with 31 reviews while SentinelOne is ranked 2nd in Endpoint Protection for Business (EPP) with 28 reviews.
-ESET Endpoint Security is rated 8.2, while SentinelOne is rated 9.2.
+ESET Endpoint Security is ranked 15th in EPP (Endpoint Protection for Business) with 45 reviews while SentinelOne is ranked 3rd in EPP (Endpoint Protection for Business) with 50 reviews.
+ESET Endpoint Security is rated 8.4, while SentinelOne is rated 9.0.
 The top reviewer of ESET Endpoint Security writes "Good at detecting potentially dangerous websites, but the alerts can be confusing at times".
 On the other hand, the top reviewer of SentinelOne writes "Made a tremendous difference in our ability to protect our endpoints and servers".
-ESET Endpoint Security is most compared with Microsoft Defender for Endpoint, Sophos Intercept X, CrowdStrike Falcon, Cortex XDR by Palo Alto Networks and Kaspersky Endpoint Security for Business, whereas SentinelOne is most compared with CrowdStrike Falcon, Microsoft Defender for Endpoint, Darktrace and Cortex XDR by Palo Alto Networks.
+ESET Endpoint Security is most compared with Microsoft Defender for Endpoint, Sophos Intercept X, CrowdStrike Falcon, Cortex XDR by Palo Alto Networks and Kaspersky Endpoint Security for Business, whereas SentinelOne is most compared with CrowdStrike Falcon, Microsoft Defender for Endpoint, Darktrace, Cortex XDR by Palo Alto Networks and Fortinet FortiEDR.
 See our ESET Endpoint Security vs. SentinelOne report.